What is a VPN (Virtual Private Network)?

 Keep in mind that a VPN is not the same thing as a proxy server: a VPN provides system-wide coverage, whereas proxies are app-specific and -configured.
 Moreover, VPNs are not the only way in which your online traffic might be encrypted, though VPN encryption is an important security layer.

-Masks your IP address
+A VPN masks your IP address

 Why do you even need a VPN?